matan-yes/dataScientistWorkshop_ex2/README.md

 ![str result Image](https://github.com/matan-yes/ex2/blob/master/images/12-head_df_train.JPG)

-### Training models
+# Training models
-##r-part
+## r-part
-# 1. Let's train an rpart model based on the trainset:
+### train an rpart model based on the trainset:

-##DATASET
+## DATASET
-We used our dataset after some changes we have made as listed at the section above
+The dataset is the dataset after the changes we done in the section above

-#Algorithm rpart decision tree (Learned at class)
+## Algorithm rpart decision tree (Learned at class)
 ```{r}
 library(rpart)
 library(caret)